-- 2. Students are expected to engage in all teaching and learning sessions associated with the course on which they are enrolled.
+- 5. Ravensbourne expects students to engage in all teaching and learning sessions associated with the course on which they are enrolled.
 Examples of sessions include but are not limited to:

-- a.
-Lectures
+- Lectures

-- b.
-Seminars
+- Seminars

-- c.
-Tutorials
+- Tutorials

-- d.
-Workshops
+- Workshops

-- e.
-Dissertation supervision
+- Dissertation supervision

-- f.
-Laboratory work
+- Laboratory work

-- g.
-Other practical sessions
+- Other practical sessions

-- h.
-Work placements
+- Work placements

-- i.
-Field trips and other external visits
+- Field trips and other external visits

-- Students are expected to arrive on time for classes (whether on campus or online) and remain for the duration of the teaching session.
-Students who leave a session before the end will be marked as absent. - 4.
-Students are expected to have their web cameras on when a session is being delivered online. - 5.
-Students are responsible for reporting their absence in a timely manner see point 8 - 6.
-Where a course of study has more than one teaching group students must attend the group they are assigned to.
-Failure to do this may result in an absence being recorded. - 7.
-In return the University undertakes to: - a. be transparent about how it uses the attendance and engagement data it collects; - b. as far as possible use these data to improve student support and University services; - c. use the data to support compliance with UKVI requirements.
+- 6. Students are expected to arrive on time for all sessions (whether on campus, at external venues, or online) and must remain for the duration of the teaching session.
+Students who leave a session before the end will be marked as absent unless this has been discussed and agreed with the tutor.
+Students who persistently leave sessions early may be referred to the Student Disciplinary Procedure.

+- 7. During online sessions students are expected to have their web cameras on and be actively engaged.

+- 8. Students are responsible for reporting absences in a timely manner.

+- 9. Students will receive attendance and engagement alerts by email to their Ravensbourne email account and are expected to promptly address low levels of attendance and/or engagement. - 10.
+Where a course has more than one teaching group students must attend the group they have been assigned to.
+Attending a different group may result in an absence being recorded and this may generate an attendance warning.
+It is the responsibility of the student to ensure they are attending the right group.